carlosvelosos/finance-tracker/Documentation/Upload_page_guide.md

 ### Upload page

 Inter Mastercard and Rico viso should allow PDF upload while American Express and SEB SJ Prio should expect ???

+#### 1.2 Rico Visa upload flow

+It temporally stores the pdf localy and parses it to /pdf-parser/rico page.